JaronTR/gcloud-storage-qa-framework/README.md

    - Cleans up cloud files
    - Removes downloaded local files
    - Restores moved files to original locations

+### sign-url Validations
+In order to ensure the generated URLS are not categorized as phishing attacks by google, a request is sent to Google Safe Browsing API to ensure the URL is safe.
+If the URL is categorized as phishing, the test would fail.

 ## Test Data